X

 The spring season may not be well known as fertile ground for new shows you need to watch — traditionally, the fall season has been TV's time to self-promote — but the period from March to May is used to manipulate a very influential subset of people who can make or break a series' future: Emmy voters.
 With the Emmy eligibility period ending in May and Emmy voters having notorious long-term memory issues, springtime is the best opportunity for new shows to elbow their way into voters' goldfish brains.

-Elsewhere, Taylor Sheridan is adding to his empire with a pair of Yellowstone offshoots, The Real Housewives franchise is sprouting up in Rhode Island, and Spider-Man is challenging the colors of spring with a black-and-white noir mystery.
+Elsewhere, Yellowstone's Taylor Sheridan is adding to his empire, the Real Housewives franchise is sprouting up in Rhode Island, and Spider-Man is challenging the colors of spring with a black-and-white noir mystery.

 Here are all the noteworthy new shows of the spring.